thely/shorebird-web/README.md

 ## shorebird-web

-Web app version of the Shorebird Sonification project.
-In progress.
+In-progress web app version of the Shorebird Sonification project.